Klangstrom/klangstrom-libraries/KLST_PANDA/MODULE-TESTS.md

 - [ ] Firmware Functionality: Test all firmware features for correct operation.
 - [ ] Error Handling: Verify system behavior under error conditions.

----

-# RESUME

-- switching on LCD backlight in full brightness (@TEST) crashes the system when on battery power @date(2024-01-31)
-- USB host is sometimes reacting ( printing debug messages ) but not working @TEST @date(2024-01-31)